amrrsn/ModFibonacci/README.md

 as visualizing the data is already quite lag inducing at this point.

 # Visualization
 The data is visualized using either plotly or matplotlib.
-Pre-generated interactive plotly graphs are included in this repo as follows.
+Pre-generated interactive plotly graphs are included in this repo as follows:
 - [Up to Modulus 100k](./figures/99998/fibonacci_modulus_periods.html)
 - [Up to Modulus 10k](./figures/9998/fibonacci_modulus_periods.html)
 - [Up to Modulus 1k](./figures/998/fibonacci_modulus_periods.html)
 - [Up to Modulus 100](./figures/98/fibonacci_modulus_periods.html)

-I recommend using 10k or 1k modulus, as 100k is very large and takes a long time to load while 100 doesn't give much insight.
+I recommend using the 10k or 1k modulus, as 100k is very large and takes a long time to load while 100 doesn't give much insight.

 # Future Plans
 Currently, the data is generated for all moduli up to 10<sup>5</sup>.
 This took about 6 hours to generate, so to go further, I would likely need to make some major optimizations.